Xilinx/Embedded-Design-Tutorials/Versal-EDT/4-boot-and-config.md

 - Boot sequences for SD-boot, and QSPI and OSPI boot modes.

  You can achieve these configurations using a the Xilinx&reg; Vitis&trade;
  software platform and PetaLinux Tool flow.
-While [Chapter 2: Versal ACAP CIPS and NoC (DDR) IP Core Configuration](#chapter-2) focused only on creating software blocks for each processing unit in the PS, this chapter explains how these blocks can be loaded as a part of a bigger system.
+While [Versal ACAP CIPS and NoC (DDR) IP Core Configuration](./2-cips-noc-ip-config.md) focused only on creating software blocks for each processing unit in the PS, this chapter explains how these blocks can be loaded as a part of a bigger system.